026 368 06249

 In the first path (site root) there is an upload form and there is no more search space.
 But there are other important issues to consider:

-• /info This page contains useful information about the phpinfo function, which will definitely be useful in solving the challenge.
+function, which will definitely be useful in solving the challenge./upload

-• /upload is the path to which the upload form sends information.
-This section receives the uploaded file and saves it on the server side after passing the specified filters.
+is the path to which the upload form sends information.
+This section receives the uploaded file and saves it on the server side after passing the specified filters./image/{param}/

-• /image/{param}/ The uploaded file can be viewed from this path. (of course, a series of filters are applied at this stage).
+The uploaded file can be viewed from this path. (of course, a series of filters are applied at this stage)./proxy

-• /proxyAfter several conditions such as admin being the username stored in the current session and 127.0.0.1 being the IP address of the client, it sends a request to the address specified in the url parameter using CURL.
+being the IP address of the client, it sends a request to the address specified in theurl

 Check ProxyController